Acero-AD/my-digital-garden/src/site/notes/1-DiegoAcero/DigitalGarden/Home.md

 # Welcome to My digital garden.

-Here i will share my thought process
+Here i will share my thought process.
+I hope you enjoy the process